-The District's policy is to maintain mitigation and emergency plans and procedures, and the physical condition of its levees at the level required to be eligible for disaster assistance under the federal Stafford Act and PL84-99 program and the California Disaster Assistance Act.
+The District's policy is to maintain mitigation and emergency plans and procedures, and the physical condition of its levees at the level required to be eligible for disaster assistance under the Federal Stafford Act and the California Disaster Assistance Act (CDAA).

 Emergency operations will be conducted and documented in compliance with conditions of those programs for reimbursement of disaster expenses.
 The District has assigned its contract engineering firm to maintain necessary documentation during an emergency and to participate in any available assistance programs after a disaster on behalf of the District.